-The effects of malicious parenting can also take a toll emotionally on the parent-child relationship creating a distrust between the parent and child.
-It can create even more of a strain on the relationship between the parents, and even worse can lead one parent to detach themselves from their child to spare further conflict.
-This type of behavior is manipulative and can have long lasting effects on a child’s relationship with their parent.
+The effects of malicious parenting can also take a toll emotionally on the parent-child relationship creating distrust between the parent and child.
+It can make even more of a strain on the relationship between the parents, and even worse, can lead one parent to detach themselves from their child to spare further conflict.
+This type of behavior is manipulative and can have long-lasting effects on a child's relationship with their parent.

 How Can I Protect Myself?

 There are ways that a parent can protect themselves from this type of alienation.
-For example, if there are orders already currently in place, the parent has the option to file an enforcement against the other parent to force the parent to abide by the court order.
-This suit will most times seek damages for attorney’s fees, and any out of pocket expenses incurred because of the alienating behavior of the other parent.
-This is to ensure that the parent causing the malicious parenting will incur the damages rather than the innocent parent.
+For example, if there are orders already in place, the parent can file enforcement against the other parent to force the parent to abide by the court order.
+This suit will most times seek damages for attorney's fees and any out-of-pocket expenses incurred because of the alienating behavior of the other parent.
+This ensures that the parent causing the malicious parenting will incur the damages rather than the innocent parent.

 Another form of preventing parental alienation is to begin to get experts involved in the case as soon as possible.
-Some examples of experts you may want to involved may be psychologists.
+Some examples of experts you may want to be involved in are maybe psychologists.
 These psychologists are trained in spotting and dealing with alienation.
 There are also amicus attorneys that can be used to represent the child.
-An amicus is an attorney that represents the children only not the parents and is court appointed to make recommendations about what will be in the best interest of the child.
-Meetings occur only between the child and the amicus so parents will have no outside influence on a child and their feelings.
+An amicus is an attorney representing the children only, not the parents, and is court-appointed to make recommendations about what will be in the child's best interest.
+Meetings occur only between the child and the amicus so that parents will have no outside influence on a child and their feelings.

-In sum, if you believe you are experiencing malicious parent syndrome it is important to act as soon as possible.
+In sum, if you believe you are experiencing malicious parent syndrome, it is essential to act as soon as possible.
 If you are not experiencing it, it is best to avoid it altogether.
-Although a family law proceeding can take its toll on the mental health of the parties, it is important to always remember that if children are involved their best interests are always above the interests of the parties.
+Although a family law proceeding can take its toll on the mental health of the parties, it is essential always to remember that if children are involved, their best interests are consistently above the interests of the parties.